Higher ONe’s commitment to FInancial Literacy

 - On-campus workshops

-- $tart with Change video contest (See recent winners)
+- Money on My Mind video contest (See recent winners)

 - Higher One Financial Academy, which has reached 1,800+ students at 40 high schools in 9 states